SuyashNagarGT/EDA/README.md

 <span style="color:green;"><em>This is where you bring the data into your workspace—like opening a treasure chest before exploring it!</em></span>

 🔍 2.
 Understand the Data

+<span style="color:green;"><em>Before diving into cleaning or analysis, it's crucial to grasp what your dataset looks like and how it's structured.</em></span>

+🧪 Key Techniques:
-- 📄 df.head() → View first few rows
+- 📄 `df.head()` → Displays the first few rows of the dataset for a quick preview
-- 📏 df.shape → Know the size of data
+- 📏 `df.shape` → Tells you the number of rows and columns
-- 🧠 df.info() → Check types & missing values
+- 🧠 `df.info()` → Reveals data types and highlights missing values
+- 📊 `df.describe()` → Provides summary statistics for numerical columns

+> _Understanding your data is like meeting the cast before writing the story.
+You need to know their traits, quirks, and secrets!_

 🧹 3.
 Data Cleaning
 - ❓ Handle missing values